Spiritual teachers from different religious and spiritual movements.

 Sri Chaitanya (1486–1534) a devotee of Lord Krishna, Sri Chaitanya’s followers saw him as an incarnation of Vishnu.
 Sri Chaitanya taught the path of bhakti – devotional love for Sri Krishna – he taught only a simple message, spending most of his time singing devotional bhajans.

 Sri Ramakrishna (1836 – 16 August 1886) An influential Bengali mystic and spiritual Guru.
-Ramakrishna followed the practises of all religions and came to the conclusion that all religions and sects could lead a man to God.
+Ramakrishna followed the practices of all religions and came to the conclusion that all religions and sects could lead a man to God.
 He taught his disciples to cultivate devotion to God, and renounce worldly distractions.

 Spiritual teachers of the Twentieth Century

-Sai Baba of Shirdi (c 1860-1918 ) Sai baba of Shirdi was an Indian Guru, fakir and saint.
+Sai Baba of Shirdi (c 1860-1918 ) Sai Baba of Shirdi was an Indian Guru, fakir and saint.
 He was widely venerated by Muslims and Hindus alike, who saw Sai Baba as a saintly, holy figure.

 Sri Aurobindo (1872 – 1950 ) A spiritual Teacher, philosopher and poet.
 He taught an integral yoga – a yoga of world acceptance and divine surrender.
 His spiritual philosophy was expressed in works such as The Life Divine and Savitri.

 Swami Vivekananda (1863 – 1902 ) A direct disciple of Sri Ramakrishna, Vivekananda helped bring yoga to the West.
-Vivekananda taught both the importance of spiritual practise – meditation and devotion, but also selfless service to the less fortunate.
+Vivekananda taught both the importance of spiritual practice – meditation and devotion, but also selfless service to the less fortunate.

 Paramahansa Yogananda (1893 – 1952) A Spiritual Teacher, who came to the West in the 1920s.
 Yogananda was a disciple of Sri Yukteswar and from the lineage of Lahiri Mahasaya and Babaji.
 Yogananda taught Kriya yoga to his disciples